 Summary

-is only set after both players commit, leaving no timeout mechanism for the commit phase itself once the game state has transitioned to Committed
+Games can become permanently stuck if one player commits their move but the second player never does.
+This occurs because the revealDeadline is only set after both players commit, leaving no timeout mechanism for the commit phase itself once the game state has transitioned to Committed.

 Vulnerability Details

-function handles the transition from Created
+The commitMove function handles the transition from Created to Committed state and the setting of the revealDeadline:

 When the first player commits (and Player B has joined), the state is potentially changed: